Who We Are

 2025 – that’s the year Canine Companions will reach our ambitious and aspirational goal to become the most recognized leader of our industry, able to provide service dogs – expertly trained, highest quality, free of charge – to all qualified applicants.
 As the leaders of the service dog industry, we continue to have a waitlist of those needing our services.
 We aspire to end or reduce our waitlist and in the process set a new standard of best practices for the industry.

 To reach this goal, we will: evaluate and strengthen our brand, review and optimize our program methods, create deeper volunteer engagement, ensure an active and diverse team and community, activate fundraising initiatives, and identify key strategic partners to support constant innovation.
 Click here to find out more about our strategic plan and the key steps that have been taken.

 Adults – Adults with disabilities are partnered with service or hearing dogs to increase independence.

-Children – Assistance dogs perform physical tasks for children with a range of disabilities to increase independence with support from an adult.
+Children – Service dogs perform physical tasks for children with a range of disabilities to increase independence with support from an adult.

-Veterans – Wounded veterans and veterans with disabilities are matched with assistance dogs for greater independence*.
+Veterans – Wounded veterans and veterans with disabilities are matched with service dogs for greater independence*.

-Professionals – Assistance dogs are expertly trained and partnered with a working professional in a health care, visitation, criminal justice or education setting.
+Professionals – Service dogs are expertly trained and partnered with a working professional in a health care, visitation, criminal justice or education setting.